grodowski/nsjail_playground/README.md

 Goals for the execrcise

-- `POST /execute` accepts multiline JSON as body and executes a supplied `main` method
-- Throw error if `main` is missing
+✅ `POST /execute` accepts multiline JSON as body and executes a supplied `main` method ✅ Throw error if `main` is missing
-- Throw error if `main` is not a function
+✅ Throw error if `main` is not a function
-- Docker image listening on 8080
+✅ Docker image listening on 8080
-- Use `flask` and `nsjail`
+✅ Use `flask` and `nsjail`
-- Expose `os`, `pandas` and `numpy`
+✅ Expose `os`, `pandas` and `numpy`
-- Deploy on Google Cloud Run
+❌ Deploy on Google Cloud Run

-Building the image
+Building and testing the image

 ```
 # build it